BerriAI/litellm/docs/my-website/docs/completion/function_call.md

 # Function Calling
-Function calling is supported with the following models:
+Function calling is supported with the following models on OpenAI, Azure OpenAI

 - gpt-4
 - gpt-4-1106-preview